rerun-io/rerun/docs/content/getting-started/data-out/export-dataframe.md

 ## Load the recording

 The dataframe SDK loads data from an .RRD file.
-The first step is thus to save the recording the viewer as RRD, which can be done from the Rerun menu:
+The first step is thus to save the recording as RRD, which can be done from the Rerun menu:

 <picture style="zoom: 0.5">
   <img src="https://static.rerun.io/save_recording/ece0f887428b1800a305a3e30faeb57fa3d77cd8/full.png" alt="">